fundor333/servergrimoire/README.md

 Server Grimoire has two file to work with:

-* A config file .servergrimoire_config
+* A config file .servergrimoire/config
-* A data file .servergrimoire_data
+* A data file .servergrimoire/data

 They are .json file if you want to edit them.